google/guava-js-umd/README.md

 ## Installing GuavaJS
 GuavaJS is setup to allow for the use of Bower.
 Each versioned release will be tagged to allow you to use the version of your choosing.

+## Javascript compatability
+GuavaJS is designed to be backward compatable with older browsers but also intends to allow for EC6 features as long as doing so doesn't create issues with the legacy support.
+As some of the goals is to be a sort of polyfill collection minus the amount of overhead to do so.

 ### Hows it packaged?